m-spangenberg/spectra/README.md

 ```

 #### NOTICE
-This is my first Python project and GitHub repository - please use your better judgement and inspect any code before you run it.
-I take no responsibility if it destroys or otherwise mangles your files.
+This is my first Python project and GitHub repository.
+Please inspect any code before running it.